 However, while the rent-not-buy approach makes procuring any big-ticket asset – whether it’s data infrastructure, a home, a vehicle or something else – faster, easier and more affordable at the front end, the consumer invariably pays a premium over time.

-In fact, “Trillion-Dollar Paradox” co-author Casado told Nutanix CEO Rajiv Ramaswami in September 2021 .NEXT Conference interview that an eye-popping 50% of the cost of goods (COGS) in the companies he researched was attributable to cloud.
+In fact, “Trillion-Dollar Paradox” co-author Casado told Nutanix CEO Rajiv Ramaswami in a .NEXT Conference 2021 interview that an eye-popping 50% of the cost of goods (COGS) in the companies he researched was attributable to cloud.

 “That’s an enormous number that greatly, greatly suppresses the share price unless you’re able to drop it,” he said.

-On a grand scale, the consequences can be intolerable.
-Andreessen Horowitz estimates that the top 50 public software companies currently utilizing cloud infrastructure are collectively losing $100 to $200 billion of market value due to the cloud’s impact on their margins relative to running infrastructure themselves.
+Andreessen Horowitz estimated that the top 50 public software companies currently utilizing cloud infrastructure are collectively losing $100 to $200 billion of market value due to the cloud’s impact on their margins relative to running infrastructure themselves.
 When the company extends its analysis to include the broader universe of public companies, those losses grow to more than $500 billion.

 The real-world cost implications of cloud usage have caused mass repatriation of applications from the cloud back to on-premises infrastructure over the past few years.
-In an IDC 2019 Cloud Pulse survey, for example, 85% of organizations said they were repatriating workloads from cloud environments, up 5% from the previous year, even as they expected to increase their cloud usage for other, newer workloads during the coming year.
+According to Barclays CIO Survey, 83% of organizations said they were repatriating workloads from cloud environments.

 The Andreessen Horowitz research indicates that “repatriation results in one-third to one-half the cost of running equivalent workloads in the cloud” and that “for every dollar of gross profit saved, market caps rise on average 24 to 25 times the net cost savings from cloud repatriation.”

-Dropbox, for example, famously embarked on an infrastructure optimization initiative in 2016 and reported savings of nearly $75 million over two years by shifting the majority of its workloads from public cloud to custom-built infrastructure in collocation facilities that it operates itself.
-From there, the company reported a gross margin increase from 33% to 67% from 2015 to 2017.
+Dropbox, for example, famously embarked on an infrastructure optimization initiative and reported savings of nearly $75 million over two years by shifting the majority of its workloads from public cloud to custom-built infrastructure in collocation facilities that it operates itself.
+From there, the company reported a gross margin increase from 33% to 67% in a two-year period.

 The trick is getting off the public cloud platform when its economic benefit starts to wane.
 Achieving this without planning is difficult because enterprise software code is usually tightly integrated with a cloud platform's code to enable taking full advantage of that cloud’s unique capabilities, a situation that results in vendor lock-in.